NYPL/ami-preservation/pami_scripts/README.md

 For automating CMS collection-level file pulls.
 Will rsync a user-provided list of Service Copy MP4s or Edit Master Wavs from a hard drive, then transcode the Wavs to MP4s.
 To get started, you'll need a text file (recommend "make plain text") with your list of CMS numbers.
 Usage is script, CMS list, source directory, and destination.
 It looks like:

 * `./file_pull.sh /Users/pamiaudio/Desktop/cmslist.txt /Volumes/NYPL230332 /Volumes/NYPL_16107/FreezeTest`

+Note: if you're puuling files off a a hard drive that has thousands of Wavs on it, it may take some time for the rsyncing to being.
+Just go do something else.

 ## pull_mediainfo.py